Ariana Kelly represents District 16 in the Maryland House of Delegates.

 After graduating from Walter Johnson High School, Ariana attended the University of Wisconsin-Madison.
 While there, she developed a passion for advocacy on public health and violence prevention issues as a student health advocate.
 After graduation, Ariana returned to Montgomery County, where she started her career helping connect people with social services at Travelers Aid International.

-Ariana’s next step was to serve as Executive Director at NARAL Pro-Choice Maryland.
+Her next position was to serve as Executive Director at NARAL Pro-Choice Maryland.
 No longer a journalist committed to being objective, Ariana became a highly-effective advocate for women’s health and access to family planning in Annapolis.
 She also gained critical experience with relationship building and working in coalitions to achieve legislative and policy goals.

 A lifelong Democrat, Ariana has served on the Board of Directors of the Democratic Women’s PAC of Maryland.